 There are regular reports of extortion by police and uniformed security forces at roadblocks.
 You are advised not to pay bribes but to ask for a ticket, detailing alleged offences or violations, which can be paid at a local court.

-Public transport facilities, particularly on mainland Equatorial Guinea, are extremely limited.
+Public transport facilities, particularly on the mainland, are extremely limited.

 Equatorial Guinean-registered aircraft are banned from EU airspace on safety grounds.
-British government employees do not use Equatorial Guinean-registered aircraft unless this is unavoidable.
+British government employees do not use these aircraft unless this is unavoidable.

 There have been attacks of armed robbery on commercial shipping vessels in the Gulf of Guinea.
 Take extreme care when travelling in coastal waters.